waldrain/waldrain.github.io/pv.md

 S 48Ah 35V / 26.9V  4.6A,
 V 91Ah 35V / 26.7V  8.6A;

-2022-08-09 11:40 moni and i were away fro two weeks, so nobody touched the PV system and the boiler was turned off all the time except yesterday. yesterday, 2022-08-08, we ran two washing machines full and also ran the boiler at 1200 W for ca. two hours and 600 W for ca. 3 more. voltages before turning on the boiler:
+2022-08-09 11:40 moni and i were away for two weeks, so nobody touched the PV system and the boiler was turned off all the time except yesterday. yesterday, 2022-08-08, we ran two washing machines full and also ran the boiler at 1200 W for ca. two hours and 600 W for ca. 3 more. voltages before turning on the boiler:
 B 173.9